RaziFalah/binary-convertor/README.md

 <h1>
   <span style="color:red">

-  Please note, this program is meant to use on weeker devices such as calculators that's why it has basic functionalities such as else if.
+  Please note, this program is meant to use on weaker devices such as calculators that's why it has basic functionalities such as else if.
     since it does not have any external resources and powerful functions

     </span>